 “If I can teach a classroom with ten children I can impact the lives of ten children.
 If I can teach a classroom with ten teachers I can impact the lives of 100 children” - Luz Casio

 I am Karla Sofia, and I am the Supervisor at Refugee and Immigrant Family Center Bilingual Preschool.
-I have been part of RIFC for 10 years now!
+I have been part of RIFC for 11 years now!
 I started at our sister site and transitioned here at RIFC in 2016.
 I have been volunteering at RIFC/SWEL since 2011 and have been part of the team since 2013.
 I did my Job Shadowing Senior project from High School at SWEL in the Creekside classroom with Karina Rojas.
 I instantly knew that I wanted to work with young children and spark their curiosity.
 I started ECE classes in 2015 at Highline College and 5 years later I received my Bachelors in Teaching in Early Learning in June of 2020.
-I was born on December 9th in Redmond, Washington but my roots are from Durango, Mexico.
+I was in Washington but my roots are from Durango, Mexico.
 I am fluently bilingual in both Spanish and English.
-I have a daughter, her name is Khalila, and she’s my little partner in life.
 I enjoy traveling to new places with my family and explore new cities.
 I had the opportunity to travel to New Zealand in 2016 to educate myself more about the Reggio Emelia philosophy, interactions, and teaching strategies.
 I plan to continue to enhance my knowledge in early education and open myself up to the opportunities that come my way.
-I plan to start my master’s in early education in 2023.
 One of my personal and most favorite things to do is taking pictures in action to capture all the special moments in life.

 My name is Reyna Carmona.
 I was born in the beautiful Costa Chica of